oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 has been a cornerstone in the Perl community for well over two decades.
-His books have introduced Perl to thousands of developers, and he is still active writing about Perl and Raku and offering training classes to both beginners and experienced developers.
+His books have introduced Perl to thousands of developers, and he is still active writing about Perl and Raku and offering training classes to both beginning and experienced developers.

-Brian is preparing his 8th edition of the seminal _Learning Perl_ book, and is currently working on a [guide for transitioning from Perl 5 to 7](https://leanpub.com/preparing_for_perl7).
+brian is preparing his 8th edition of the seminal _Learning Perl_ book, and is currently working on a [guide for transitioning from Perl 5 to 7](https://leanpub.com/preparing_for_perl7).